DMacMakes/dmdocs/content/en/torrens/cao107/week6/index.md

 The NVME drive (a pcb) installed into m2 nvme slot.
 {{< /imgcard >}}

 ### 3. Decode/decompress/put in window
 1. Image header is read, assess the file type.
 Then, using a library that defines how that image type works, the image is decoded/decompressed in the cpu, then shunted back to memory.
 1. Then you need an operating system's windowing library to display the image on screen.

 ## Send to Display
 1. Finally, this is sent via the pcie bus, with the help of the graphics drivers, to the GPU.
 1. The GPU sends it to the display via HDMI/VGA/DVI/DP/Thunderbolt/Usb C.

 ### On Windows

 File system: Fat32/NTFS
 Driver model: WDM
 Limitations: Windows is 99% x86 architecture
 Windowing: Win32 API
 Multimedia/graphics libraries: Directx

 Open alternatives exist for multimedia part: OpenGL, SDL2, QT, Imgui.

 ### On Mac
 File system: HFS+, AppleFS
 Driver model: IOKit/Driver kit
 Limitation: Apple made computers.
 Unless you are running a Hackintosh, you are on apple made and sold hardware.
 Multimedia/graphics: Metal API
 Windowing: Cocoa (appkit)
 64bit: As of MacOS 10.15 your app has to be 64 bit.

 ### On Linux
 Filesystem: Ext4
 Driver model: Not really branded.
 Limitation: Not friendly to casuals.
 Upside: Runs on almost anything. x86, arm, other architectures, all supercomputers.
-Windowing: X11 api (Gnome, KDE, Mate) Multimedia/graphics libraries: OpenGL, Vulcan, SDL2
+Windowing: X11 api (Gnome, KDE, Mate)
+Multimedia/graphics libraries: OpenGL, Vulcan, SDL2

 ### Cross Platform then?
 Impossible?
 Hard!
 Cross platform does exist: openGL/Vulcan

 Our Solution, layers of abstraction:

-Lowest layer:
+> - Lowest layer:
-  OpenGL: Talk to graphics card, display triangles, bitmaps.
+>   - **OpenGL**: Talk to graphics card, display triangles, bitmaps.
-  Boost: Thread pools
+>   - **Boost**: Thread pools
-Middle layer:
+> - Middle layer:
-  SDL2: Accessing files, accessing operating system/multimedia/graphics, controllers
+>   - **SDL2**: Accessing files, accessing operating system/multimedia/graphics, controllers
-  sdl2_image: Library for various image formats
+>   - **sdl2_image**: Library for various image formats
-Top layer:
+> - Top layer:
-  ImGui: Displaying visuals, reacting to clicks.
+>   - **ImGui**: Displaying visuals, reacting to clicks.
 All your typical program gui elements.
 Buttons, text areas, checkboxes, tables, text, tileable windows.
-Helpers:
+> - Helpers:
-  ImGuiFileDialog: Browse files
+>   - **ImGuiFileDialog**: Browse files

 ## Code: Base_imgui